FSBO - For Sale by Owner

-Stalled or just starting out, you really need a proven step-by-step sales process and well thought out franchise offering in place - created by someone with a track record of startup franchise development and franchise sales - before you throw money away promoting your franchise for sale.
+Stalled or just starting out, you need a proven step-by-step sales process and well thought out franchise offering in place - created by someone with a track record of startup franchise development and franchise sales - before you throw money away promoting your franchise for sale.

 That’s the only way to know where you are going - and not end up someplace else.
-Someplace you really don't want to be.
+Someplace you don't want to be.

 To learn more about a startup and sales friendly Franchise Disclosure Document (FDD), be sure to read “The FDD - One Size Never Fits All.”